Generic selectors

 The 2030 World Cup will be unique as the first World Cup to be held across three different continents.
 To celebrate the competition’s centenary, in addition to the tournament’s main base across Spain, Portugal and Morocco, FIFA announced last month that three games will be held in three different South American countries.

 One of those is Paraguay, where CONMEBOL, the continent’s equivalent of UEFA, is based.
-The organisation has announced that it will be building a brand new stadium – Estadio CONMEBOL – to host its World Cup match.
-Here’s what we know about the stadium so far.
+The organisation has announced that it will build a brand new stadium known as Estadio Osvald Dominguez Dibb.
+Read on to find out what we know about the stadium so far.

 Alejandro Domínguez with the Copa Sudamericana trophy | President of CONMEBOL who are building Estadio CONMEBOL for the 2030 World Cup